St Leonard's Church, Bengeo

 The Church of Saint Leonard is a Norman church in Bengeo, Hertfordshire, England.
 Located on the hillside overlooking the shared Beane and Lea valley, the Grade I Listed church dates from about 1120, and is the oldest building in Hertford.

 History

 The building served as the parish church of Bengeo until the larger Holy Trinity Church was opened in 1855, after which St Leonard's was stripped of its fittings and stood empty and unused for some years.
 The Gosselin family of nearby Bengeo Hall commissioned John Thomas Micklethwaite to restore and refit the church between 1884 and 1894.
+In the 13th century, against the north-east end of the chancel, was an anchorite's cell which consisted of a wooden hut.
+Of eight feet by six feet, there was a recess in the wall for the anchorite’s bed and seat, and an access to the church.

 Architecture

 The church is built of flint with stone dressings and has a tiled roof.

 The wooden west bellcote dates from the 19th-century restoration.
 The bellcote houses a single bell, dated 1636.

 The south doorway dates from the 12th century, with the addition of a Georgian brick porch.
 The south door itself dates from the 14th century.